vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 #### For the period 2025-03-16 to 2025-06-15

-My tentative plan is to return to a target of a normal number of hours.
+My tentative plan is to return to a target of a normal number of hours, with an increase of 15 minutes in all the weekly conditional minimum targets.
+The increase of 15 minutes is intended to make up for falling slightly below target during the 75% period.
+The increase of 15 minutes should be relatively effortless and also aligns with the slight increase in workload when it comes to tasks that are somewhat time-sensitive.

+For instance, my one-week conditional minimum target will be 7 hours 15 minutes instead of the usual 7 hours.
+My three-week conditional minimum average will be 7 hours 30 minutes instead of 7 hours 15 minutes.

 I also plan to return to the normal practice of not working on weekends outside of a few special circumstances.

 While I will *somewhat* increase how distinctly I treat (Monday,